 Start by soaking up as much of the urine as possible with kitchen roll (pressing down on it with your dog-walking shoes is the best way for carpets; don rubber gloves for a sofa or mattress).
 Then using an equal mix of water and white vinegar, wet the carpet/sofa/mattress.
 Using a soft brush, work at the stain.
 Blot again with kitchen roll and allow to dry.

 Once dry, sprinkle the stain with baking powder.
 Leave for half an hour or so then vacuum up.
+Find more tips for getting rid of urine stains in our dedicated guide.

 How to clean up dog hair